 Given women may not recognize their own condition if they begin to feel out of breath or achy, they are more likely to try and “tough it out.”
 Doctors report that many women don’t consider their own health enough, and when they start to feel under the weather, they tend to go untreated.
 Women might be inclined to take pain relievers or an aspirin and then still go to work, do the chores, take care of their family, and so on.
 This mindset only causes more stress on the body, though, and can make heart conditions worse.

 Women everywhere should be mindful of their health and know when they need to see a doctor.
 Encouragement from family is important too, so everyone should be aware of these signs of heart failure in women.
 When spouses, siblings, kids, and friends support women to engage in self-care and put their health first, it helps women in need to get the care they deserve.

 Heart failure can be scary for anyone, but knowing what it looks like, in all forms, can be the key to keeping your family safe.
 Help the ladies in your life pay attention to their body’s needs, and if you think someone is at risk for heart attacks, or might be experiencing symptoms, then consult with a doctor immediately.
 In the case of any health emergencies, Red River ER is open 24/7 with concierge-level care for all ages.
 We want to help the Sherman community to stay in good health this year, by providing only the very best in health care.
 Check out our blog about Sudden Cardiac Arrest here!

 Red River ER supports you and your family’s health.
-You can depend on our 24 hour urgent care, or any one of our concierge-level, medical facilities to deliver the emergency care you deserve, 24 hours a day, 365 days a year.
+You can depend on our 24 hr emergency room in sherman tx, or any one of our concierge-level, medical facilities to deliver the emergency care you deserve, 24 hours a day, 365 days a year.